linisme/Cipher.so/README.md

 #### Installation
 ##### Step 1. in the root build.gradle:
-Add `jcenter()` resposity and `classpath 'net.idik.lib.security:cipher.so:0.0.3'` dependency into the buildscript as fllow:
+Add `jcenter()` resposity and `classpath 'net.idik.lib.security:cipher.so:0.0.3'` dependency into the buildscript:

 ```groovy
 buildscript {